dobromir-hristov/vue-auth-training-app/TASKS.md

+0. Redirect to Home page after logging in.

 1. Implement sweetAlert2 as a helper to the Vue prototype - $notify.error, $notify.success, $confirm etc. Try adding it as a service so we can use it outside of Vue components.

 2. Create a helper function to handle API errors.
 It should accept an api error and show an error message, using the above added functionality.
 Add it to the prototype if you can.